dave30406/Tomlyn-Unity/README.md

 Release at: 2025/3

 ## 📄 License
-This Unity adaptation is under the same license as the original Tomlyn project (MIT).
+This Unity adaptation is under the same license as the original Tomlyn project (BSD-Clause 2 license).

 Original author: Alexandre Mutel ([xoofx](https://github.com/xoofx))